inspire-eu-validation/data-hy/cc-gml/gml.code-list-extensions.md

 **Version**: 0.1

-**Purpose**: Ensure that any extensions do not contradict or overlap with the approved INSPIRE application schemas.
+**Purpose**: Ensure that any extensions do not contradict or overlap with the approved INSPIRE code lists.

 **Prerequisites**